UffizziCloud/uffizzi/README.md

 ## License

-This library is licensed under the Apache License, Version 2.0: http://www.apache.org/licenses/LICENSE-2.0
+This library is licensed under the [Apache License, Version 2.0](LICENSE).

 ## Security

 If you discover a security related issues, please do **not** create a public github issue.
-Notify the Uffizzi team privately by sending an email to security@uffizzi.com.
+Notify the Uffizzi team privately by sending an email to `security@uffizzi.com`.